 How has a teacher or mentor influenced your career?

-Today starts a week-long national celebration known as Teacher Appreciation Week.
+We are in a week-long national celebration known as Teacher Appreciation Week.
 It’s the perfect time to take a moment to personally thank the teachers in your life – whether you met them in the classroom or at the office – who’ve inspired you or helped advance your career.

 Helen (as she encouraged her students to call her) was an amazing teacher.
 She taught the higher-level business classes [at Marist College], including the senior “capping” course, Business Strategy & Management, which encapsulated the principles taught throughout the past four years. …